syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ## Delete rows and columns

-The SfCellGrid provides support for deleting rows and columns from the given position.
+The Excel-like Grid provides support for deleting rows and columns from the given position.

 {% tabs %}
 {% highlight c# %}